ccrsxx/binar-academy/public/assignments/chapter_05/challenge_01/README.md

 ---
-title: Challenge 1 - Express app with Authentication
+title: Challenge 1 - Express app with Authentication and PostgreSQL
-description: Write an Express app with authentication
+description: Write an Express app with Authentication and PostgreSQL
 ---

 # Simple CRUD application for rental cars